-The orientation of the spiders is illustrated in Figure 5-33.
+The orientation of the spiders is illustrated in Figure 4-46.

 The spiders angle can be set in the acquisition template by means of the parameter position angle, the same used to set the orientation on the sky field-tracking mode.
 A positive angle rotates the spiders clockwise.
 As of Nov.
-14th 2008, pupil tracking is supported by the VLT software and new keywords are available to describe the pupil tracking observations:
+14th 2008, pupil tracking is supported by the VLT software and new keywords are available to describe the pupil tracking observations1:

 - TEL.ROT.ALTAZTRACK is set to T when PT is on, to F for NORMAL tracking. - ADA.POSANG specifies the position angle on sky at the start of exposure. - ADA.POSANG.END specifies the position angle on sky at the end of exposure. - ADA.PUPILPOS specify the pupil angle.
 Note that this value does not coincide with the position angle specified by the user: PUPILPOS ≈ position angle + C. C=88.99±ε.
 Since the PUPILPOS is a function of the absolute rotator position, and this one has a range of ±270 degrees, for a given position angle there can be two possible values.
-For example: if position angle =10, PUPILPOS can be either 99.9 or -260.1 (99.9-360).
-Another important thing to remember is that the calculation of the rotator position is a function of the altitude.
-Since the altitude changes from the moment the rotator angle is calculated to the moment the pupil is frozen in place, there is an uncertainty in the value of C, typically of the order of ±1 deg.
-For example, if one sets position angle =0 in the acquisition template, ADA.PUPILPOS may report 90.8.
+For example:

-&lt;sup>1 As a consequence, all files taken before that date are missing those keywords.
+1 As a consequence, all files taken before that date are missing those keywords.
 Since the mode was officially offered as of Oct.
 5th, the number of affected files is rather small.